lizmat/articles/on-raku2.md

 that only has meaning inside the Perl echo chamber.
 Outside of it, people are generally interested in new and fun things to do.
 And Perl 6 is for increasingly more people, one of those.

+That is my world view.
+Which does not include any managers discarding Perl on the grounds of the name or perceived status.
+Simply because **I** have never had to deal with that.
+And you could argue that I have been extremely lucky in my life.
+Perhaps.
+But I also think you need to force your luck in life by being diligent, by being able to explain why things didn't work out the way they were planned.
+And make clear to people that programming is in fact a creative profession, that requires practice, practice, practice, practice and a little inspiration.
+And a certain stubborness.

 Standing my ground
 ------------------